Island-hopping in the Bahama: Nassau, Exuma and Eleuthera 5-Day Itinerary.

 6:30 AM

 There was a short wait for our flight at the airport since we arrived a little too early.
-The morning traffic was actually much quieter than I expected.
-I blame US-i95, i495 for all these PTSD’s.
+The morning traffic was actually much quieter than I participated.
+I blame US-i95, i495 for all these PTSD’s that gives me traffic anxiety.

-On another thought, as every minute slowly passes, that discount poster certainly becomes more and more convincing.
+On another thought, as every minute slowly passes, that discount poster certainly becomes more and more enticing.

 So our chartered plane on carries roughly 20 passengers, hence the boarding process took place rather quickly.
 Don’t forget to have your ear-plugs ready unless you hate hearing, because it will be very loud for the entire duration of the flight.

 Though, that did not bother us as much as the enormous tropical storm clouds that was fast coming up ahead.
 Our pilot didn’t break a sweat and simply took the plane to a higher altitude.
-Problem solved.
-We did not get to time-travel 5 years into the future this time.
+Problem solved, and we did not get to time-travel 5 years into the future this time.

 Soon we were able to descend and put our worries behind like those dark clouds high above.
 Slowly but surely, North Eleuthera came into the view on both Google Map and the window near us.

-The plan is we are going to spend a bit of time exploring North Eleuthera, visiting the Sapphire Blue Hole and the Preacher’s Cave.
-After that, we’d head West and take a 10-min water taxi to cross the channel to the island of Spanish Wells.
+Today’s itinerary is we are going to spend a bit of time exploring North Eleuthera portion, visiting the Sapphire Blue Hole and the Preacher’s Cave.
+After that, we’ll turn West and take a 10-min water taxi to cross the water channel to the quiet island of Spanish Wells.

-I love to avoid touristy place, so I decide to take a left from the airport to visit the more isolated island of Spanish Wells.
+I love to avoid touristy place, so I decide to visit the more isolated island of Spanish Wells.

 8:00 AM

 We came here in a quiet, off-season day of October so there wasn’t a line anywhere, but I could imagine the hectic it gets in the busy months (photos below).
-No matter what you do, don’t come back late on your return flight because the queue might be ultra long.
-There are not many places you can stay for the night to watch your plane departs without you.
+No matter what you do here on Eleuthera, don’t come back late on your return flight because the queue might be ultra long.
+There are not many places you can stay for the night just to watch your plane in the sky without you.

 images from Google: North Eleuthera Airport